-5. Digital identity Design and privacy preservation for e-learning system s-TIDs are assigned by r-TID for technical experts to manage the e-learning system.
-The meta-format of s-TID is described by XML as Figure 4.
+5 Digital Identity Design and Privacy Preservation for e-Learning Systems s-TIDs are assigned by r-TID for technical experts to manage the e-learning system.
+The meta-format of s-TID is described by XML as Figure 2.